 Oh sing to the LORD a new song; sing to the LORD, all the earth! ²Sing to the LORD, bless his name; tell of his salvation from day to day. ³Declare his glory among the nations, his marvelous works among all the peoples! —Psalm 96:1-3

-The Book of Psalms is one of the most beloved places in all of Scripture.
+The book of Psalms is one of the most beloved in all of Scripture.
 Tremper Longman writes,

-Longman’s point is precisely why the Fighter Verses program regularly features portions of the Psalms for memorization, like Psalm 96:1-3.
+Longman’s point is precisely why the Fighter Verses program regularly features portions of this book, like Psalm 96:1-3, for memorization.
 There is something wonderful about them.
 They model how to worship God, how to be honest and real before him.
-They show us his greatness and goodness in vivid ways.
+They show us His greatness and goodness in vivid ways.

-Perhaps that’s why they are uniquely used by God to reach deep inside our personhood and touch us like they do. “[The psalms] inform our intellect, arouse our emotions, direct our wills and stimulate our imaginations.
-When we read the Psalms with faith, we come away changed and not simply informed” (Longman, Locations 193-194).
+Perhaps that’s why they are uniquely used by God to reach deep inside us and touch us like they do. “[The psalms] inform our intellect, arouse our emotions, direct our wills and stimulate our imaginations.
+When we read the Psalms with faith, we come away changed and not simply informed” (Longman).

-Whatever your routine is for reading Scripture, you might consider weaving in the psalms.
-Maybe read them aloud in the morning and evening.
-Maybe meditate on one a day.
-Whatever works best for you.
-The psalms are always a gust of fresh air to rusty souls.
-More of the psalms will only mean good for you.
+Whatever your routine for reading Scripture, consider weaving in the Psalms.
+Consider reading them aloud in the morning and evening.
+Maybe meditate on one each day.
+The Psalms are always a gust of fresh air to rusty souls.
+More of the Psalms will mean good for you.